2020PB/police-brutality/reports/Oregon.md

 Footage taken outside the Justice Center shows federal agents shoving protestors and firing off tear gas.
 In the second clip, a protestor with a leaf blower helps get tear gas off protestors; flashbangs can be heard during this footage.

-tags: tear-gas, shove, protestor, flashbangs
+tags: tear-gas, shove, protestor, stun-grenade

 id: or-portland-104